 - Accidents from faulty office equipment and machinery, which can be particularly dangerous.

 - Tripping on out-of-place objects that are jutting into hallways.

 - Eyestrain as a result of poor lighting.

 If you have been hurt at the office, we can help you navigate through the complexities of Wyoming workers' compensation laws.
 We also make sure you get legal help:

 - Getting the quality medical treatment and healthcare you need.

-- Receiving reimbursement for any workplace injury or related expenses.
+- Receiving financial compensation for any workplace injury and any other related expenses.

-- Applying for additional Social Security benefits, if applicable.
+- Applying for additional Social Security benefits, if appropriate.

 - Determining third-party personal injury lawsuit options if your injury was caused, at least in part, by someone other than your employer.

-If you are a government worker who has been hurt on the job, do no’t wait to call.
-After you get medical attention and report the incident to your employer, call the Colorado worker' comp attorneys at Burg Simpson.
-Find out now what workers’ compensation benefits are available to you by speaking with us for FREE here.
-This is request for a no-obligation, free consultation.
-And, if you decide to work with us, our pricing is based on contingency basis.
-That means we do not get paid unless we get you a settlement or judgement.
+If you are a government worker who has been hurt on the job, do not wait to call us before it is too late.
+After you get medical attention and report the incident to your employer, call the Wyoming workers’ compensation lawyers at Burg Simpson.
+Fill out our Free Case Evaluation Form right now or call the Cody office of Burg Simpson at 307-527-7891.
+We offer a free, no-obligation consultation.
+Better yet, if you decide to work with us, we operate on a contingency basis.
+That means we do not get paid unless you do.